WebexSamples/postman-webex/docs/GenerateCode.md

 Postman lets you [generate code](https://www.getpostman.com/docs/code_snippets) in up to 15 languages.

-Simply pick a request of your choice from a collection, and click on the Code link, right under the Save button.
+Simply select on a REST request in your collection, and click on the **Code** link, right under the Save button.

 ![](img/generate-button.png)